 Just a few reminders: store the salve properly when not in use.
 To avoid bacterial contamination, use tissues or cotton swabs when taking a measure.

-Check out a variety of essential oils you can use in these recipes here in Our Shop.
+Check out a variety of essential oils you can use in these recipes here on Aroma Foundry.

-From helping treat and protect the skin from blemishes and further damage down to offering fast-acting relief from pain, respiratory problems, and infections, fir essential oil is a medical all-arounder in its own right and deserves its place among the top essential oils available to man.
+From helping treat and protect the skin from blemishes and further damage down to offering fast-acting relief from pain, respiratory problems, and infections, fir essential oil definitely deserves its place among the top essential oils available today.

 Our version of this oil is made from the highest quality Siberian fir tree, properly sourced and processed to make sure both you and the environment come to no harm.
 Try out our 100% pure and all-natural fir essential oil and promote better health for your mind, body, and soul.